Saturday, November 06, 2021

 Non-profit aims to close digital divide with free apartment WiFi

 The national non-profit EducationSuperHighway began a new mission to close the digital divide.
 The group says that closing the digital divide is more than just ensuring that every home has access to a provider.
 It says although 28.2 million households in the United States do not have high-speed broadband, 18 million of those households have access to the internet but simply can't afford to connect.
-This accounts for two-thirds of the digital divide.

 Thursday, November 04, 2021